 - large scale natural disasters (floods, hurricanes, etc.)

-- employee fatalities
+- employee or student fatalities

 - workplace violence